harshshah6595/Android_Clien_service_Application/README.md

 # Android_Project
-Android app requesting services from a app which retrieves JSON tables from a website and returns the requested value in a structures format
+Android app requesting services from a app which retrieves JSON tables from a website and returns the requested value in a structures format.
+Made use of JSON, SQL queries and AndroidHttpClient to retrieve the data.
+Incorporated Android interface definition language (AIDL) to expose service functionality to the client.
+Service responds to the client based on the API request of the client